Heritage (Earth, Wind & Fire album): Overview

 Heritage was produced by Maurice White.
 White stated in an interview with the Associated Press that tributes are paid to Fats Waller and Charlie Parker on the album.
 He also added "The album was a germ in my mind, its very interesting watching it evolve and come to fruition.
 It starts as an idea, and all of a sudden its a giant thing.
 I was thinking, first of all of musical heritage, the things we had drawn from.
 And we wanted to bring to our fans attention things to appreciate, things to be drawn from."

 As well Heritage features guest appearances by artists such as Wanda Vaughn and Jeanette Hawes of The Emotions, Sly Stone, MC Hammer and The Boys.

 Singles

 The title track features The Boys and reached No. 5 on the Billboard R&B Singles chart.
 The single, "For the Love of You" featuring MC Hammer, peaked at No. 19 on the same chart.

-Samples

-"Daydreamin'" was sampled by Nas on the song "Pray" from his 1999 album I Am... and 4 Hero on the song "Journey from the Light".

 Critical reception

-People described Heritage as an album "with a full dose of energy and creativity".
-J.D.
-Considine of The Baltimore Sun declared "Earth, Wind & Fire has not only kept its sound current, but on Heritage actually seems invigorated by the process of change".

-Don Palmer of Spin noted "EWF's newest kicks with some genuine enthusiasm".
-John Milward of Rolling Stone called Heritage "an album that finds these soulful survivors proving that their old-fashioned strengths can still sound fresh in the most modern sense of the word".
-Simon Witter of NME wrote "Celebrity sidetracks aside, 'Heritage' is virtually flawless".
-Witter summed up his review of the album by exclaiming " 'Heritage' is a stunning album, a triumph of talent and creative openness over fickle fashion and the ravages of time."
-Paul Robicheau of The Boston Globe also described Heritage as a "fresh and funky outing".